MAVIC COSMIC PRO CARBON SL UST – SOLID BUT UNEXCITING

 Over the year or so that Mavic improved these wheels, other well-established wheel makers like Zipp, Bontrager, Roval and DT Swiss were also improving the design and performance of their hoops with new or updated wheels in this carbon clincher wheelset category popular with serious roadies.
 Lesser known brands and those sourcing and selling carbon bike wheels designed and made by others have also pushed further into this category at the same time.

 Mavic’s recommended price for this wheelset, which their retailers don’t stray far from, puts it in a tough spot.
-At a market price of around $1,800/£1,350/€ 1,550 it’s not priced competitively with some of the better value wheelsets and doesn’t excel against others in a similar price range.
+At a market price of around $1,800/£1,350/€ 1,550 through this link to Slane for those UK and EU (not available at recommended online stores in the US), it’s not priced competitively with some of the better value wheelsets and doesn’t excel against others in a similar price range.

 You don’t have to spend a whole lot more to get much better performance and you can spend a lot less and get performance nearly as good.
 If you don’t have the budget for better performing carbon road bike wheels or if you value Mavic’s extensive dealer network and aren’t going to ride them as hard as a Group A rider like Nate, this solid wheelset will work for you.

-This review appears alongside reviews of similar wheels in the post BEST CARBON CLINCHER WHEELS
+This review appears alongside reviews of similar wheels in the post THE BEST CARBON ROAD BIKE WHEELS